 As with a credit lock, you must freeze your credit with each of the three major credit reporting agencies for it to be effective.
 You can visit the websites to initiate the process using the links below:

-You will need to create an account with each of the reporting agencies and provide your personal demographic details, including your Social Security number.
-Once you have created an account, you can use the online service center to initiate a freeze.
+You will need to create an account with each reporting agency and provide your personal demographic details, including your Social Security number.
+Once you have created an account, you can initiate a freeze using the online service center.

 How to unfreeze your credit

 Unfreezing your credit is also called thawing it.
-To unfreeze your credit, be ready with your PIN number and/or other personal identifying details you were provided at the time of freezing.
+To unfreeze your credit, be ready with the PIN number and/or other personal identifying details you were provided when freezing.
 You can contact each of the three credit reporting agencies by mail or phone to request a temporary or permanent lift to a freeze.

 Why use a credit lock or freeze?

-Credit locks and credit freezes can both be great options to prevent identity theft.
-If you freeze or lock down your credit, you will need to take formal action to thaw or unlock it, which would-be identity thieves should be unable to do.
+Credit locks and freezes can be great options to prevent identity theft.
+If you freeze or lock down your credit, you will need to take formal action to thaw or unlock it, which identity thieves should be unable to do.

 It is especially important to freeze or lock your credit in situations where you are at high risk due to already being a victim of identity theft.
 But if you've been lucky enough to avoid your data falling into the wrong hands, you may still wish to consider a credit lock or a credit freeze as a preventative measure.